Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: Abstract

 \section{Abstract}

-The automatic classification of occupational accident reports is a critical research area for enhancing workplace safety and enabling large-scale risk analysis.
-However, the severe class imbalance inherent in these real-world datasets often compromises the performance of analytical models, particularly for rare but severe incident types, hindering the development of reliable automated systems.
-To address this challenge, we propose ABEX-RAT, a novel and efficient framework that synergizes generative data augmentation with robust adversarial training.
-Our approach first employs a two-step abstractive-expansive (ABEX) pipeline, which leverages a large language model to distill core incident semantics and then uses a generative model to create diverse, high-quality synthetic samples for underrepresented classes.
-Subsequently, a lightweight classifier is trained on the augmented data using a computationally efficient random adversarial training (RAT) protocol, which stochastically applies perturbations to enhance model generalization and robustness without significant overhead.
-Experimental results on the public OSHA dataset demonstrate that our method achieves new state-of-the-art performance, reaching a macro-F1 score of 90.32\% and significantly outperforming previous SOTA and fine-tuned large model baselines.
-Our work validates that this synergistic strategy is a highly effective and efficient alternative to brute-force fine-tuning for specialized, imbalanced classification tasks.
-The code is publicly available at: \url{https://github.com/nxcc-lab/ABEX-RAT}.
+The automatic classification of occupational accident reports is pivotal for workplace safety analysis but is persistently hindered by severe class imbalance and data scarcity.
+In this paper, we propose \texttt{ABEX-RAT}, a resource-efficient framework that synergizes generative data augmentation with robust adversarial learning.
+Unlike computationally expensive large language models (LLMs) fine-tuning, our approach employs a two-stage abstractive-expansive (ABEX) pipeline: it first utilizes a prompt-guided LLM to distill label-critical semantics into concise abstracts, which are then expanded into diverse synthetic samples to balance the data distribution.
+Subsequently, we train a lightweight classifier using a random adversarial training (RAT) protocol, which stochastically injects perturbations to enhance generalization without significant computational overhead.
+Experimental results on the OSHA dataset demonstrate that ABEX-RAT establishes a new state-of-the-art, achieving a Macro-F1 score of 90.32\% and significantly outperforming both traditional baselines and fine-tuned large models.
+This confirms that targeted augmentation combined with robust training offers a superior, data-efficient alternative for specialized domain classification.
+The source code will be made publicly available upon acceptance.

-\section{INTRODUCTION}
+\section{Introduction}